stormpath/stormpath-documentation/source/accnt_mgmt.rst

 - *Verification Email*: The initial email that is sent out after Account creation that verifies the email address that was used for registration with a link containing the verification token.
 - *Verification Success Email*: An email that is sent after a successful email verification.
-- *youlcome Email*: An email youlcoming the user to your application.
+- *Welcome Email*: An email welcoming the user to your application.

 For more information about this, see :ref:`verify-account-email`.